Meet your way with Cisco devices.

 What is interoperability?

 Put simply, interoperability describes when one piece of technology works well with another.
-For example, Webex devices work well with Microsoft Teams meetings and a plethora of other video conferencing platforms.
+For example, Cisco devices work well with Microsoft Teams meetings and a plethora of other video conferencing platforms.
 They aren’t just compatible with Webex meetings.

 Said another way, interoperability is the ability of a system, device, application, or product work with or use the parts or equipment of another.
 Interoperable devices, applications, etc. can connect and communicate in a coordinated manner, doing so seamlessly, without the user putting in much extra work.
 Leveraging interoperable tools helps companies be more efficient and communicate more effectively.